Igrium/rl_among_us/docs/socket_coms.md

 ---

+`updateGameRoster [roster: ILightPlayer[]]`

+Contrary to `updateRoster`, this is sent throughout the game when various events happen such as a player getting killed.
+When recieved, the client should check if the local player has been killed and run the appropriate code accordingly.

+`roster`: A list of ILightPlayer objects listing all the players on the server.

+---

 `doTask [id: string] [callback: function({started: boolean})`

 This is sent to the client when the server wants the client to start doing a task.
 It's usually never called unless the client requested to do that task.
 It contains a string with the task's ID and a callback function that confirms with the server that the task has been started.